Northern Railway zone: Divisions

 The first passenger railway line in North India opened from Allahabad to Kanpur on 3 March 1859.
 This was followed in 1889, by the Delhi–Panipat–Ambala–Kalka line.
 Northern Railways previously consisted of eight divisional zones: Allahabad, Bikaner, Jodhpur, Delhi, Moradabad, Ferozpur, Ambala, and Lucknow, spanning most of North India.
-With the re-organisation of zones by the Indian Railways, Northern Railway zone came to its present form on 14 April 1952 and it now consists of five divisional zones.
+With the re-organisation of zones by the Indian Railways, Northern Railway zone came to its present form on 14 April 1952 and it now consists of six divisional zones.
+The Jammu railway division is the latest division which came to existence in 2025.

 Major stations in Northern Railway Zone

 Below is a list of the breakup of stations by category.

 Infrastructure

 On 19 February 1986, Northern Railways was the first zone to introduce the computerized passenger reservation system and was the first zone to do so.
 To facilitate the Unreserved travellers to also plan their journey ahead, Northern Railway introduced the Unreserved Ticketing System (UTS) whereby the unreserved rail passenger can purchase an unreserved ticket three days in advance from the current booking counters.

 The first diesel and electric locomotive simulators in India at the Tughlakabad and Kanpur locomotive sheds were introduced by Northern Railways.
 These help upgrading the skills of the working and new drivers, providing them training for high-speed train operation.
 All workshops, diesel sheds and air brake freight departments are ISO 9000 certified.
 Diesel shed, Tughlaqabad has the distinction of being the first diesel shed to get ISO 14000 certification on the Indian Railway.